Lee Norris

 Lee Michael Norris (born September 25, 1981) is an American actor, best known for his roles as Stuart Minkus on Boy Meets World and its spin-off Girl Meets World, as well as Marvin "Mouth" McFadden on One Tree Hill.

-Norris appeared as a recurring character in the first two seasons of the Boy Meets World spinoff series Girl Meets World, reprising his role as Minkus, in which he is now a billionaire and the father of a teenage son named Farkle Minkus (Corey Fogelmanis).
+Norris appeared as a recurring character in the first two seasons of Boy Meets World spinoff series Girl Meets World, reprising his role as Stuart Minkus, in which he is now a billionaire and the father of a teenage son named Farkle Minkus (Corey Fogelmanis).
+The same year he starred as Todd in "The Damned" & "Monsters", two episodes of The Walking Dead.